ReneMonreal/Cesar_Cipher_Cryptography/README.md

 ## 📂 Project Structure

-- `cesar_cipher.py` — Core logic to encrypt and decrypt messages using Caesar Cipher.
+- `main.cpp` — Core logic to encrypt and decrypt messages using Caesar Cipher.
-- `main.py` — Main program interface for user input and output.
 - `tests/` — (Optional) Unit tests for encryption/decryption functions.

 ## 🚀 How to Use